James Igbekeme

-James Omonigho Igbekeme (born 4 July 1995) is a Nigerian footballer who plays as a left winger for Polish club Wisła Kraków, on loan from Spanish club Real Zaragoza.
+James Omonigho Igbekeme (born 4 July 1995) is a Nigerian professional footballer who plays as a midfielder or winger for Polish I liga club Wisła Kraków.

-Club career
+Career

+Portugal

-Born in Lagos, Igbekeme made his senior debut with Campeonato Nacional de Seniores side G.D.
+Born in Lagos, Igbekeme left his hometown at the age of 18 to join Portuguese third division side G.D.
 Ribeirão in the 2013–14 season.
 In 2015, he moved to fellow league team U.D.
 Oliveirense.

 In June 2017, Igbekeme signed for LigaPro side Gil Vicente F.C.
 He made his professional debut on 6 August, starting and scoring the winner in a 2–1 away defeat of FC Porto B.

 On 28 October 2017, Igbekeme scored a brace in a 4–0 home routing of S.L.
 Benfica B. He finished the campaign with five goals in 32 appearances, but his side eventually suffered relegation.

+Real Zaragoza

-On 12 June 2018, Igbekeme signed a four-year deal with Segunda División side Real Zaragoza.
-Initially a regular starter, he gradually started to feature more sparingly, mainly due to injuries.
+In June 2018, Igbekeme was transferred to Segunda División side Real Zaragoza for a reported €150,000, signing a four-year deal with the club.
+He made his debut in August on the first matchday of the season, a 2–1 home victory over Rayo Majadahonda.
+Igbekeme scored his first goal for Los Blanquillos on 8 September against Real Oviedo.
+On 18 June 2020, it was announced that Igbekeme had signed a contract extension, keeping him with Zaragoza until 2023.
+Initially a regular starter, he gradually started to feature more sparingly due to injuries and loss of form.

-On 26 January 2022, Igbekeme was loaned to Major League Soccer side Columbus Crew until December.